svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 ```

 This starts out by pushing the head of the list (that represents the
-function) and a value representing the `FUNCTION' continuation onto
+function) and a value representing the `FUNCTION` continuation onto
 the stack.
 Then either there are no arguments to the function or there
 are.
 If there are none we set `app_cont` and let the continuation
 proceed.
 Which will go directly into the `FUNCTION` continuation and compute it.